How am I billed for insurance if I've signed up for insurance through Justworks?

 We bill the company for the full cost of insurance one month prior to coverage.
 We will bill you on the first pay-cycle each month.

 For example, if your insurance begins April 1 and your first payroll is in the middle of the month (March 15), you will be billed the full cost of April insurance with that March 15 payroll.
 If your first payroll was instead at the end of month, March 31, you will be billed the full cost of April insurance with that March 31 payroll.

-The employee's insurance deductions occur in the month they are receiving insurance coverage, and the amount deducted will be split evenly over both payments.
+The employee's insurance deductions occur in the month they are receiving insurance coverage.

 To summarize, the employer pays the full cost of insurance up front during the month prior to coverage and the employees contribute during the month their coverage is active.

 Since billing for the company occurs one month prior to the coverage month, March's premium would be due on February 15.
 If the company did not start using Justworks insurance until March 1, Justworks would not be able to charge the company in February.

 In this case, Justworks would charge the company on March 15 for both March’s premium (to catch up on what was due) and for April’s premium since that is also due on March 15 (due to Justworks billing one month ahead).
 This results in what appears to be a double bill on March 15.

 Moving forward, your company will only be billed one month in advance based on the previously mentioned schedule.
 The next charge would be on April 15 for May’s premiums.